Top Stoner TV Shows

 Our top stoner TV shows will have you wishing you could munch on some Scooby snacks after lighting one up with Abbie and Ilana.

 TV and weed are a marriage made in heaven.
 Entertaining without being too demanding and available literally everywhere, television is the easiest way to kill a few hazy hours.
-It’s only natural that stoners should want to see themselves reflected in their favorite medium.
-As legalization slowly but surely creeps across the US, we’re sure to see weed represented in pop culture in new and unexpected places, but stoner characters have always been at home on the small screen.
-Whether you’re planning a 4/20 Netflix marathon or just bored and couch-locked for the immediate future, here’s a roundup of the greatest stoner TV shows of all time.
+It's only natural that stoners should want to see themselves reflected in their favorite medium.
+As legalization slowly but surely creeps across the US, we're sure to see weed represented in pop culture in new and unexpected places, but stoner characters have always been at home on the small screen.
+Whether you're planning a 4/20 Netflix marathon or just bored and couch-locked with a vape pen, here's a roundup of the greatest stoner TV shows of all time.